lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   If the size of the SCHC Fragment Payload exceeds or equals the size of one regular tile plus the size of an L2 Word, this SHOULD raise an error flag.
 - otherwise, tiles MUST be assembled based on the a priori known tile size.
   * If allowed by the Profile, the end of the payload MAY contain the last tile, which may be shorter.
-Padding bits are indistinguishable from the tile data bits, at his stage.
+Padding bits are indistinguishable from the tile data bits, at this stage.
+  * the payload may contain the penultimate tile that, if allowed by the Profile, MAY be exactly one L2 Word shorter than the regular tile size.
   * Otherwise, padding bits MUST be discarded.
     The latter is possible because